What’s New in 2026

 The minimum wage in New York varies by state area, with higher wage requirements in New York City and certain counties.

-The following minimum wage requirements apply for all employees other than fast food employees based on the area where they perform work.
+The following minimum wage requirements apply to all employees other than fast food employees, based on the area where they perform work.

 Fast food employees are entitled to a minimum wage of $16.50 per hour in New York City, Long Island, and Westchester—and $15.50 per hour everywhere else in the state.

-Public health laws have also set minimum wage requirements for home health aides.
+Public health laws have also set minimum wage requirements for home care aides.
 These employees are subject to varying minimum hourly wages based on the area where they perform work.

 Exclusions from New York’s minimum wage